 Push the Multi-Function Control Lever away from you to switch the headlights to HIGH beam.
-Pull the Lever toward you, to switch the headlights back to Low beam.
+Push the Lever away from you again, to switch the headlights back to Low beam.

 Passing Light

 You can signal another vehicle with your headlights by lightly pulling the Multi-Function Control Lever toward you.
 This will cause the headlights to turn on at high beam and remain on until the lever is released.